-The program that follows represents the 7th Ethnografilm festival, which did not take place as scheduled owing to the COVID-19 pandemic.
-We present this effort on behalf of the organizing team, the International Science Council, and the Society for Social Studies of Science.

-After discussions with the majority of directors represented in these pages, the consensus was very clear.
-An online festival does not work for our group.
+This program represents--what do we say?
+The 7th through 9th Ethnografilm festival?
+Our scheduled events in 2020 and 2021 did not take place as scheduled owing to the pandemic.
+We present this effort on behalf of the organizing team, the International Science Council and the International Video Sociology Association.
+After discussions with the majority of directors represented in these pages, the consensus was very clear in 2020.
+An online festival does not work for our community.

-We will meet each other in Paris.

-We will screen our films in Théâtre Lepic, at the summit of the city.

-We will argue and laugh over wine at the Autour du Moulin.
+We must meet each other in Paris.
+We must screen our films at the summit of the city.
+We must argue and laugh over wine at the Autour du Moulin.

-The 7th Ethnografilm festival will take place in April 2021.
+The 7th - 9th Ethnografilm festival will take place at some moment.
+In or out of time!